Kat Corrigan Statement

 I am inspired by light and shadow, how color works together to make areas pulse and recede, and the way brush strokes and layers of paint can influence emotional responses to a work.
-My work is expressionistic, in a realistic manner.
+My work is impressionistic, in a expressionistic manner.
 I paint on black allowing some of the black to show through; this contrasts against the brightness of the colors in a way similar to the luminosity found in batik.

 My influences have been literary, spiritual, personal and artistic.
 I read voraciously, fiction and non, and prefer visual writers and poetry.
 John Singer Sargent’s brushstrokes caught my eye through their tangible translation of the sense of touch in a brushstroke, and Alice Neel’s psychological portraits have demonstrated how to explain personality through the use of contrast and color.
 Of course, Vincent VanGogh’s hysterical and wise use of textured and energetic line have encouraged me since childhood.